 The first thing that a prospective customer would see is the exterior of your property and believe it or not, most of them take notice on how their new house would look like in the outside.
 Make the necessary preparations and fix anything that needs fixing.

 Make The Right Enhancements

 You will need to make the essential enhancements inside and outside the house to draw in the buyers.
 They always want a house that is already complete and they will not have to make any repairs.

 If you are the seller, make certain that you check everything that needs to be fixed and make improvements.
 Nonetheless, you must never over improve the house because some enhancements will not make a huge difference in the value of your home.

 Upgrades can raise the value of your home and its chances to be sold, but you can’t make an improvement that will not pay in the end.
 You should do your research and put your money into the things that will offer you the best return.

 Take Away The Clutter

 When you are referring to clutter, these are things that you must remove from the house when you are selling it.
 You’ll need to remove your personal items, collectibles and art works because it’ll not help you in selling the house.
 Get rid of all the things that are not essential and just leave the furniture to help make the rooms bigger.
 The objective here is to actually help the buyers visualize what they want to do in your house once they bought it.
 When they enter your house, they will begin to visualize what they really want to add so you must take away the unnecessary and personal items inside the house.
 It’ll be tough for them to do this if your personal items are still inside the house.

-If you wish to sell a home in [LOCATION], you will need to put a competitive price for your house.
+If you wish to sell a home in the Boise and Nampa area, you will need to put a competitive price for your house.
 Putting a lower price will be like leaving money on the table and placing a high price will make it unappealing to most buyers.